OsiriX-Foundation/karnak/README.md

 ##### Karnak

 Execute the maven command `mvn clean install -P production` in the root directory of the project.

-Note: When the tests are not skipped, it requires to run locally the cache, see below [Run locally the database and the cache with docker](#run-locally-the-database-and-the-cache-with-docker).

 # Run Karnak